 St. Prince Daniil, Bronze monument in Danilovskaya district, Russia

-The monument was unveiled in 1997 to commemorate a prince who ruled Moscow in the late 13th century.
-He founded several religious institutions that shaped the city's early growth.
+The monument was unveiled in 1997 to honor a prince who ruled Moscow in the late 13th century.
+He is credited with founding several religious institutions that shaped the city in its early years.

 The community of curious travelers